tylertitsworth/5th-age-srd/Classes/README.md

 #### Talents

 Talents are a core element of your character.
 If you're going to rearrange your talents, something extremely significant needs to have happened in your character's story, some personal transformation or revelation.
-It is a sign of character transformation, usually coinciding with shifts in icon relationships.
+It is a sign of character transformation, usually coinciding with shifts in relationships.

 #### Spells